 2014 – today

-The brand name is written at the bottom and right-aligned concerning the square.
+The brand name is written at the bottom and right-aligned with the square.
 It uses a bold sans-serif font with narrow letter spacing.
 Below the word is a long, thin horizontal line that separates the phrase “BY TEXTRON AVIATION.”
 The white color of the logo symbolizes high quality and perfection.
 Blue is associated with the sky, reflecting the connection between aviation and freedom of flight.
 Red represents energy and innovation, as Cessna was one of the first to use the latest technologies and materials in aircraft manufacturing.

 Font and Colors